 In moderate to severe (2nd-degree) ankle sprains, the ankle is often swollen and bruised; walking is painful and difficult.
 Healing takes days to weeks.

 In very severe (3rd-degree) ankle sprains, the whole ankle may be swollen and bruised.
 The ankle is unstable and cannot bear weight.
 Nerves may also be damaged.
-Healing usually takes 6 to 8 wk.
+Articular cartilage may be torn, resulting in long-term pain, swelling, joint instability, early arthritis, and occasionally gait abnormalities.
+Healing of very severe ankle sprains usually takes 6 to 8 weeks.

 Diagnosis of ankle sprains is primarily clinical; not every patient requires x-rays.